jstocks/BirdintheHand/readme.txt

 1. Bird Feeder – is a main “hardware” component of the application.
 It is custom made bird feeder structure which has Raspberry Pi attached along with its ultrasound, light, temperature, and humidity sensors.
 The bird feeder is installed outside and supplied with sunflower seeds.
 The feeder is open for a bird to visit at any time.

 2. Node-Red, a flow-based development tool for visual programming, is used to build logic and setup Raspberry Pi components.
-In order to check the application setup and get access to our Raspberry Pi, use the following link: https://98.237.171.67:1880/#flow

 3. Once a bird lands the bird feeder, then the ultrasounic distance sensor decrease and indicates the presence of a bird.
 The birdPresent flag is set to ‘yes’.